InnaFedorenko/codeQuiz/README.md

 WHEN all questions are answered or the timer reaches THEN the game is over -  👌
 WHEN the game is over
-THEN I can save my initials and my score
+THEN I can save my initials and my score-  👌
 ```

 ## Mock-Up